1980 Livermore earthquake: Damage

-Damage to property was nonstructural—consisting of fallen ceiling tiles, detached bricks from chimneys, ruptured gas and water lines, shattered windows, and mobile homes displaced from their foundations.
-At a ranch north of Livermore, along Vasco Road, two brick-and-stone fireplaces were fractured and offset from their walls.
+The earthquake injured 44 people and caused predominantly nonstructural property damage.
+Most of the damage were fallen ceiling tiles, detached bricks from chimneys, ruptured gas and water lines, shattered windows, and mobile homes displaced shifted off foundations.
+At a ranch north of Livermore, along Vasco Road, two masonry fireplaces were fractured and offset from their walls.
 Along Interstate 580 and Greenville Road, a concrete pavement sunk 30 cm, and the a concrete abutment fractured and spalled.

-Forty four people were injured.
-Damage at the Lawrence Livermore National Laboratory was estimated at $10 million.
+Damage at Lawrence Livermore National Laboratory facilities was estimated at $3 million with another $12 million estimated for repairs, mostly to building interiors.
+Many unsecured bookshelves toppled, denting walls or shattering glass.
+Ceiling tiles and light fixtures fell while broken pipes caused water damage in some places.
+Structural damage was heaviest where the concrete floors joined their supporting columns.
+Some reinforced concrete walls at the facility showed hairline to 0.25 in-wide cracks.
+Cases of spalling concrete and exposed reinforcement were rare.
+Connections between tilt up concrete walls and their steel frameworks exhibited strain, indicated by stretched or loose bolts, and several sheared stud-welded bolts.
+There was also 1.0–1.5 in of displacement between the walls and steel frames.

-The January 26 aftershock caused six additional injuries in Livermore from glass and falling debris.
+The January 26 aftershock caused six injuries in Livermore due to shattered glass and falling debris.
 Fifty homes sustained minor damage in Tassajara.
 A fireplace was damaged, walls and concrete fractured, walls detached from ceilings, windows broke and a chimney collapsed.
 In Danville, a brick chimney and fireplace were damaged, stone wall was destroyed, and walls, patios, sidewalks and ceilings cracked.
 Several other towns reported slight damage.